 However, Barnett was charged with endangering the welfare of a child, and pleaded guilty to that charge.

-MARYVILLE, Mo. — Jackson County prosecutor Jean Peters-Baker has been selected to investigate a Maryville teen rape case that has gained national attention and widespread criticism for the way it was handled by the local prosecutor of Nodaway County.
+In October 2013, Peters-Baker was selected to investigate the Maryville rape accusation case that gained national attention and widespread criticism for the way it was handled by the local Nodaway County prosecutor.

 In the weeks that followed her daughter’s alleged assault, Melinda Coleman said her children received threats.
 She was also fired from her job as a veterinarian at a clinic.

 In April, their house in Maryville — which had been vacant and for sale — burned.
 The state fire marshal said that “due to the unsafe nature of the structure, a detailed examination could not be conducted and this fire loss is being listed as undetermined.”

 Rice, the Nodaway County prosecutor, said Daisy and her family stopped cooperating with the investigation and therefore he was forced to drop two charges against the accused.

 Daisy's family disputed that and said they believe the charges were dropped because the boy is the grandson of former state legislator Rex Barnett.
 The Colemans say they were harassed and tormented by many people in the county who had strong ties to the boy's family.